salamander2/RaspberryPi/README.md

 * ls : list files.
 There are many options to the `ls` command.  `ls -l`  and `ls -a` are two I use a lot
 * cat : this displays a file (prints it to the screen)  e.g. `cat /etc/rc.local`
 * pwd : display present working directory
-* cd : change directory
+* cd : change directory.
+    * You can also always get to the home directory by typing `cd`
+    * `cd -` will take you to the previous directory you were in
+    * You can get to a complicated location (eg. ./quick2wire_some_stuff) by typing just the first few letters and then pressing tab. `cd qui<TAB>`
 * man : look un the manual (man page) for something. e.g. `man python`
 * apt-get : this is the main (best??) way to install new software. e.g. `sudo apt-get install git`   Other useful options are `sudo apt-get autoremove` .
 It also updates your software and patches it.
-*
+* df : how much disk free space you have. `df -h` is better

-Command line:
+### Command line:
 * use the up and down arrow keys to see previous commands
 * to search for a command, type CTRL-R and then any text in the command.
 You can either keep typing in more text, or use CTRL-R again to go through all of the possibilities.  e.g. look for a previous command that has "re" in it.
 * command completion/searching.
 You can find commands that are on the path, by typing the first part of the command and then hitting TAB twice. e.g. List all the commands that start with "smb", type `smb<tab><tab>`